magnusja/libaums/README.md

 1. [NanoHTTPD](https://github.com/NanoHttpd/nanohttpd)
 2. [AsyncHttpServer](https://github.com/koush/AndroidAsync/blob/master/AndroidAsync/src/com/koushikdutta/async/http/server/AsyncHttpServer.java)

-You can spin up a server pretty easy, you jsut have to decide for a HTTP server implementation.
+You can spin up a server pretty easy, you just have to decide for a HTTP server implementation.
+If you do not have special requirements, you can just go for one, it should not make much of a difference.

 ```java
 UsbFile file = ... // can be directory or file